Instructions For Authors

 AIMS AND SCOPE

-Clinical Pediatric Hematology-Oncology (Clin Pediatr Hematol Oncol, CPHO) is a double-blind peer-reviewed open access journal and the official journal of the Korean Society of Pediatric Hematology-Oncology (KSPHO).
-CPHO aims to deliver new and important scientific knowledge and information regarding clinical and biological aspects of the pediatric hematology and oncology to contribute to healthcare of children, adolescents and young adults.
+Clinical Pediatric Hematology-Oncology (Clin Pediatr Hematol Oncol, CPHO) is a double-blind peer-reviewed, open access journal and the official journal of the Korean Society of Pediatric Hematology-Oncology (KSPHO).
+CPHO aims to deliver new and important scientific knowledge and information regarding clinical and biological aspects of pediatric hematology-oncology to contribute to the healthcare of children, adolescents and young adults.
 The areas of specific interest covered by CPHO include epidemiology and biology of pediatric hematology-oncology, hematopoiesis, benign hematologic disease, transfusion, immunology, pediatric hematologic malignancies, benign and malignant pediatric solid tumors, hematopoietic stem cell transplantation, supportive care, late effects and palliative care for childhood cancer.
 CPHO publishes Original Articles, Review Articles, Case Reports, Editorials and Letters to the Editor in English.
 CPHO is indexed/tracked/covered in Google Scholar, KoreaMed and Korea Citation Index (KCI).

 RESEARCH AND PUBLICATION ETHICS

 CPHO adheres to the ethical guidelines for research and publication described in the Guidelines on Good Publication (http://publicationethics.org/resources/guidelines) and ICMJE "Recommendations for the Conduct, Reporting, Editing and Publication of Scholarly Work in Medical Journals" (http://www.icmje.org/recommendations/).